K-P-creator/stats_functions_R/README.md

 to add the functions to your current instance of R studio.

-Some documentation is AI generated so proceed with skepticism
+The following functions summary is AI generated so proceed with skepticism

 ## Functions